dotnet/performance/src/benchmarks/gc/docs/contributing.md

 When you modify C# or C code (or dlls they depend on), they should automatically be rebuilt.
 The code for building C dependencies is Windows-specific as currently only Windows needs these dependencies.

-## TraceEvent (from PerfView)

-You may need to modify TraceEvent (which is part of PerfView) when working `managed-lib`, which uses it heavily.

-Run `py . use-local-trace-event path/to/perfview` to set NuGet to use the TraceEvent your local build of PerfView.
-Running an analysis command will cause `managed-lib` to be rebuilt using your local PerfVIew build.
-Use `py . undo-use-local-trace-event` to go back to using the PerfView from nuget.org.

 # Using a Custom TraceEvent

 You may need to modify TraceEvent (which is part of PerfView) when working `managed-lib`, which uses it heavily.
 To do this: